emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 that information.
 Therefore we want to discourage fast-forwards of master in favour of merges.

-Given this, step 8 may seem odd, since it fast-forwards master.
-But in fact it's pointing master at the merge commit created in step 5, so that master has a history including a proper merge.
+Given this, the replace (step 7) may seem odd, since it fast-forwards master.
+But in fact it's pointing master at the merge commit created earlier (step 5), so that master has a history including a proper merge.

 5.2.
 Why the "durable" branch names?
 ------------------------------------